Self-storage Financing: What It Is & How It Works

 Hard Money Loan

 We recommend Kiavi for its fast funding speeds and competitive rates.
 You can get up to $1.5 million in funding in as little as 10 days.
-Check out its website to learn more.

-How To Get Self-storage Loans
+How to Get Self-storage Loans

-The steps involved with getting a self-storage loan will vary slightly depending on the specific loan type and lender you choose:
+The steps involved with getting a self-storage loan will vary slightly depending on the specific loan type and lender you choose.

 - For other types of loans, check out our guide on how to get a small business loan.